PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 ```bash
 conda install pandas
 ```
-This will install pandas and any dependencies it needs in the 'myenv' environment.
+This will install Pandas and any dependencies it needs in the 'myenv' environment.

 __Step 5: Deactivate the virtual environment__